codacy/docs/docs/organizations/managing-repositories.md

 ![Waiting for first analysis results](images/repositories-analyzing.png)

 !!! note
-    -   When an **admin user** adds a new repository to Codacy, all users with admin permissions over that repository will start following it.
+    -   When an **admin user** adds a new repository to Codacy, all users with admin permissions over that repository start following it automatically.

     -   If you access directly on Codacy to the details of a repository that you have permissions over and you **weren't following yet**, Codacy automatically adds that repository to your repositories list.
 For example, when you access the repository directly from a link on the Git provider UI.